We admit students as a cohort for the fall semester. The priority fall admissions deadline is July 23.

 1. A KU Graduate Application submitted online.
 There is no fee for submitting an application to the Global Interagency program.

-2. Official Transcript(s): An official transcript sent directly from your degree-granting undergraduate institution (If you transferred in significant coursework from another institution toward your undergraduate degree, you will want to submit a transcript from that institution as well.)
-If you have earned any graduate degrees, you will need to submit an official transcript from that university, also.
-Official copies of these transcripts must be sent directly to the GIST program: University of Kansas, Center for Global & International Studies, GIST MA- Interagency Studies Applications, Bailey Hall Room 201, 1440 Jayhawk Blvd., Lawrence, KS 66045.
-Once we receive your transcript we will upload it to your application.
+2. Official Transcript(s): An official transcript sent directly from your degree-granting undergraduate institution.
+(If you transferred in significant coursework from another institution toward your undergraduate degree, you will likely need to submit a transcript from that institution.)
+If you have earned any graduate degrees, this official transcript must be included as well.
+Digital copies of transcripts can be emailed directly from the degree-granting institution to firstname.lastname@example.org.
+Official paper copies of transcripts should be sent directly to the GIST program: University of Kansas, Center for Global & International Studies, GIST MA- Interagency Studies Applications, Bailey Hall Room 201, 1440 Jayhawk Blvd., Lawrence, KS 66045.
+Once we receive your transcript, we will upload it to your application.

 3. Officer Record Brief or Resume